project-everest/project-everest.github.io/index.md

 joint center, the [Prosecco](http://prosecco.gforge.inria.fr/) team at [INRIA](https://www.inria.fr/), and [Carnegie Mellon University](http://www.andrew.cmu.edu/user/bparno/).

-Everest is a recursive acronym: It stands for the "Everest Verified End-to-end Secure Transport".
+Everest is a recursive acronym: It stands for the "Everest VERified End-to-end Secure Transport".

 ### The HTTPS Ecosystem